UnitexGramLab/unitex-governance/governance.md

 * Linguistic Resources are distributed under the terms of the Lesser General Public License For Linguistic Resources [LGPL-LR][LGPL-LR].

-* Unitex/GramLab includes copyrighted third-party libraries licensed either under the terms of the Apache Software License Version 1.1, or  under the terms of the [BSD 2-Clause][BSD-2-Clause] License ("BSD License").
+* Unitex/GramLab includes copyrighted third-party libraries licensed under the terms of the [Apache Software License Version 1.1][Apache-1.1] ("Apache-1.1"), the [BSD 2-Clause][BSD-2-Clause] License ("BSD License"), and the [MIT License][MIT] ("MIT").
 All  third-party packages are copyright by their respective authors.

 #### Getting support